aspnetcorehero/Boilerplate/README.md

 -   ~~Fix typos on this Readme, or prepare a better one.~~
 -   Add Localizers throughout the MVC Project.
--   Add Arabic Transalations throughout the MVC Project.
+-   Add Arabic Translations throughout the MVC Project.
 You can find the Dictionary under the Resources Folder in the Web Project.
 -   Ensure the code quality.

 Let's make this the best .NET 5 Clean Architecture Template.

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)